-Corporate Management ensures the successful oversight and administration of the UNICOR program.
-It coordinates a wide variety of field and central office operations including the strategic management process, various personnel-related functions, policy oversight, legislative compliance, as well as congressional communications and reporting.
+Corporate Management is comprised of the organization's Leadership Team that ensures the successful oversight and administration of all facets of UNICOR's program and business strategy.
+It coordinates a wide variety of field and central office operations including the strategic management process, various personnel-related functions, policy oversight, legislative compliance, as well as congressional communications, reporting and other matters of impact to the corporation.